International scientific consortium IMC

 Opening a public debate (public dialogue), we ask to send comments and suggestions on the draft text of the "International Declaration" and "Agreement to Establish the International Corporation (Hub) for the Management of Sustainable Development Projects" (www.c2n.biz) by email: email@example.com, firstname.lastname@example.org.

-Responding to the principles of the Declaration of Sibiu (May 9, 2019) European Union ("Europe will continue to be big on big matters..."), we suggest to EU leaders, European Parliament, European Commission and all interested European international and civil society organizations to participate in finalizing the project and its implementation.
+Responding to the principles of the Declaration of Sibiu (May 9, 2019) European Union ("Europe will continue to be big on big matters..."), we suggest to EU leaders, European Parliament, European Commission and interested leaders of the GUAM countries, international and civil society organizations to participate in finalizing the project and its implementation.

 Annex: Relevance of the project.